Pond Scum May Be Associated With ALS and Alzheimer's

 CURWOOD: So what are some impacts of cyanobacteria on our health?

 TARANU: Some of them not all cyanobacteria produce toxins, but when they do bloom there is a higher occurrence of toxins being produced, and so in some cases, for example, there's been instances where livestock and pets that consume lake water that had blooms that were toxic died as a result.
 Typically humans don't consume lake water that has blooms in them because it has a bad taste and odor problem, so there's no known report of deaths of humans, but there is still that toxic effect.
 When you have direct contact, you can have skin irritations or gastrointestinal discomforts, from swimming in the water and being in contact with the blooms.
 More long-term effects could potentially be related to the fact that the most common cyanobacteria produce these liver toxins so it can have liver tumors that produce over a longer-term scale, but this is still speculative.
-There have also been studies that have correlated whether or not residents who live close to a lake and the occurrence of certain neurodegenerative diseases.
+There has also been studies that have correlated whether or not residents who live close to a lake and the occurrence of certain neurodegenerative diseases.
 This latter link is still really controversial in the literature, and something that I think we need to look into more closely into future years.
 The truth is we don't actually know if that link is present or not.

 CURWOOD: What kind of neurological disorders are suspect?